Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narre Warren has 119 active public transport stops operating within its boundaries.
-These stops are served by 19 different bus routes that together facilitate 3,189 weekly passenger trips.
-Transport accessibility is considered good, with residents typically located approximately 225 meters from the nearest stop.
-As a primarily residential area, most commuters travel outward.
-The car remains the dominant mode of transport at 90%, with train usage at 6%.
-Vehicle ownership averages 1.6 per dwelling, which is above the regional average.
+Narre Warren has 119 active public transport stops, all of which are bus stops.
+These stops are served by 19 different routes that together facilitate 3,189 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 225 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transportation at 90%, while trains account for 6%.
+On average, there are 1.6 vehicles per dwelling, which is higher than the regional average.

-According to the 2021 Census, 20.2% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+According to the 2021 Census, 20.2% of residents work from home, a figure possibly influenced by COVID-19 conditions.
 The service frequency averages 455 trips per day across all routes, equating to approximately 26 weekly trips per individual stop.
-A map accompanies the analysis and shows the locations of the 100 nearest stops to the area's centrepoint.
+A map accompanies this data, displaying the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport